Lazy eye & squints

 What is a lazy eye?

 A lazy eye is a condition that’s predominantly associated with children.
-It happens because one or both of the eyes are unable to make a strong link to the brain, which results in poor vision.
+It occures when one eye is weaker than the other.

 According to the NHS, 1 in every 50 children is affected by this condition.